scottpeterman/pysimplenet/README.md

 - **Connection Timeouts**: Verify network connectivity and device/API accessibility.
 - **Schema Validation Errors**: Make sure your YAML files conform to the defined schema.
 - **Authentication Failures**: Confirm that credentials and tokens are correctly associated.
-- **GUI Issues**: Ensure PyQt6 is properly installed.

-### Support

-For support or questions, please open an issue on the [GitHub repository](https://github.com/scottpeterman/pysimplenet/issues) or contact us at [scottpeterman@gmail.com](mailto:scottpeterman@gmail.com).

-### Frequently Asked Questions

-#### How do I add a new device or API endpoint to the inventory?

-Add the device details to your inventory YAML file under the `devices` section.
-For APIs, you can manage them directly in your driver files under `actions`.

-#### Can I use this tool with devices other than Cisco IOS or integrate with different APIs?

-Yes, you can extend the schema and driver definitions to support other device types and APIs.
-Define new drivers and actions as needed.

-#### How do I handle devices that use different SSH ports?

-You can modify the `mgmt_port` field in your inventory file for devices using non-standard SSH ports.

-#### Is there support for SNMP or other protocols?

 As of now, the tool primarily uses SSH for device communication and HTTP/S for API interactions.
 Support for other protocols can be added by extending the action handlers.

 ---